aditya9-2/python-basic-to-intermediate-five-projects/README.md

 ### Dependencies

-All five projects require Python 3.6 or higher and specific Python libraries that can be installed using pip package manager.
+All five projects require Python 3.10 (As of now) for face recognization and 3.11 for others or higher and specific Python libraries that can be installed using pip package manager.

 ## How to Use